gopale/TrainingWithMatthewThurmaier_03-Feb-2020/readme.md

 The contents in these folders contain solution files for walkthroughs covered each day.

+**Note**:
+The projects in Day-1 thru Day-3 are built with AnypointStudio ver 7.4.1.
+Whereas the projects in Day-4 and Day-5 are built using newer version of Studio ver 7.4.2

 <BR>

 ## How to import **Mule Application** solution into Studio?